RoboticPea/mteverest/README.md

 # Mt.
 Everest Weather & Summit Attempt Analytics
-An End-to-End Microsoft Fabric Project
+An end-to-end Microsoft Fabric Project.

 ## Overview
 This project builds an end-to-end analytics system in Microsoft Fabric to predict the likelihood of successful summit attempts on Mt.
 Everest.